REGIDESO Burundi: Power generation and supply

 As of 2008 REGIDESO supplied most of the country's electricity from seven hydroelectric power plants, with a total installed capacity of 30.6 MW.

 Rwegura (18MW) and Mugere (8 MW) between them provided 85% of the domestic power supply.

 REGIDESO operated and controlled all the thermal power stations in Burundi, and also ran various small hydroelectric units in rural areas.

 It was responsible for supplying water and distributing power in urban areas, mostly in and around Bujumbura.

-The Direction Generale de l'Hydraulique et del Electrifacation Rurales (DGHYER) buys electricity from REGIDESO and distributes it to rural customers.
+The Direction Generale de l'Hydraulique et de l'Électrifacation Rurales (DGHYER) buys electricity from REGIDESO and distributes it to rural customers.

 It used to operate its own power plants, but now only has a few, unreliable micro plants.

 REGIDESO has a leased 10 MW diesel generator.

 It imports 3 MW from the National Electricity Company of the Democratic Republic of Congo (SNEL) from the joint hydroelectric power station of Ruzizi I, and imports 13.3 MW from the International Electricity Company of the Great Lakes Countries (SINELAC).

 Burundi is integrated into the Eastern Africa Power Pool (EAPP), which aims to establish connections through which power can be traded between member countries.
 There may be potential for Burundi to export low-cost hydroelectric power.

 As of 2024 it had a staff of 1272.